B.B. Clarke Beach Park

 How to Reserve:

-- You may be placed on our waitlist at no charge by calling: (608) 266-4711 or EMAIL.
+- You may be placed on our waitlist at no charge by calling (608) 266-4711 or EMAIL.
 Please include your name, phone number, email address, and any order of preferences on storage location.

-- As spaces become available, those on the wait list will be contacted after April 1 and given the opportunity to reserve a space.
+- As spaces become available, those on the waitlist will be contacted after April 1 and given the opportunity to reserve a space.

 Watercraft storage rules include:

-- Watercraft must not exceed 80 pounds, 18' length, 42" width or 24" height.
+- Watercraft must not exceed 100 pounds, 18' length, 42" width or 24" height.